 The pivot point of a gun controller can be located near the handle.
 In this case, the Placement transforms the tracking data in accordance with the offset and rotation of an Alt relative to the pivot point on the weapon handle.

-A camera's pivot point coincides with the center of the entrance pupil of a lens (center of perspective).
+A camera's nodal point coincides with the lens optical center.
 How to find this point is described in article 1, article 2 and this YouTube video.

-To attach the socket to the camera, choose a convenient location on the camera body, or manufacture a holder and attach it to the camera.
+To attach the socket to the camera, choose a convenient location on the camera body.
 When you choose the location for the socket with an Alt:

 An Alt Tracker's Pivot Point